What is SEO for Speech Therapists?

 Support For SLPs working on their SEO

 Are you ready to start improving your SEO and getting in front of more clients?
 We’d love to help.
 The Simplified SEO Consulting team helps private practices in the helping professions attract more of their ideal clients to grow their business.
-We started out exclusively helping mental health counselors and then branched out to help SLPs, dieticians, birth workers (doulas, midwives, lactation consultants), physical therapists, psychiatrists, private practice physicians and even education professionals (IEP advocates, tutors, etc).
+We started out exclusively helping mental health counselors and then branched out to help SLPs, dieticians, birth workers (doulas, midwives, lactation consultants), physical therapists, psychiatrists, private practice physicians, and even education professionals (IEP advocates, tutors, etc).
 What we’ve found is that our comprehensive approach to SEO is effective for helpers in all of these professions.
-And, as a social worker who worked with a couple AMAZING Speech Therapists in a school environment awhile back and then received amazing SLP services for my daughter who had choking problems as an infant, I have a special fondness for working with private practice SLPs personally.
+And, as a social worker who worked with a couple of AMAZING Speech Therapists in a school environment a while back and then received amazing SLP services for my daughter who had choking problems as an infant, I have a special fondness for working with private practice SLPs personally.

 So, if you’re ready to get to work and attract more of your ideal clients, we’re ready to support you every step of the way!
 Fill out our pre-application today to get started!

 Jessica Tappana is the founder and CEO of Simplified SEO Consulting.
 She owns a private psychotherapy practice in Missouri with two locations and about 12 clinicians.
 She is passionate about helping people improve their quality of living.
 And, she has seen firsthand the amazing work SLPs can do.
 While she has always loved helping private practices, she’s also excited that Simplified SEO Consulting is branching out and offering more SEO services for SLPs in private practice too!
 She enjoys creating helpful content about SEO for speech therapists in private practice.
 So, keep an eye out for more helpful tips!